 - Radiofrequency Ablation, under brand names VNUS or ClosureFAST.
 This system inserts a radiofrequency probe into the malfunctioning vein, which uses radio wave energy to irritate the walls of the veins and get them to collapse.

 All three of these varicose vein treatments are extremely effective.
 They may even be covered by your insurance, since venous disease is a medical problem.
-Like most medical problems, it’s also best if you book an appointment with a qualified vein specialist sooner, rather than later, before complications become debilitating or life-threatening.
+Like most medical problems, it’s also good if you book an appointment with a qualified vein doctor sooner, rather than later, before complications become debilitating or life-threatening.

 FAQs about Prominent Veins in Legs